 - 1. When the student arrives at the hospital laboratory, they should access the Trajecsys website either by using their cell phone or a lab computer, and clock in. - a.
 The student SHOULD NOT clock in when they are at home, in the parking lot, or on the road.
 Trajecsys has a GPS coordinate system that lets the program director know the location of the student when they are clocking in.
 Students clocking in ANYWHERE OTHER than the hospital lab will receive a demerit.
-5 demerits within 1 rotation area will result in 1 point being deducted from the final clinical average in that area. - b.
+3 demerits within one rotation area will result in 1 point being deducted from the final clinical average in that area. - b.
 Students should clock out using the same system when it is time for them to depart the clinical site.
 Students should clock out as they are leaving the laboratory-- NOT at home, on the road, or in the parking lot.
 Students clocking out ANYWHERE OTHER than the hospital lab will receive a demerit.
-5 demerits within 1 rotation area will result in 1 point being deducted from the final clinical average in that area. - c.
+3 demerits within 1 rotation area will result in 1 point being deducted from the final clinical average in that area. - c.
 If students "forget" to clock in or clock out or are absent from clinical, they are responsible for logging in to Trajecsys and creating a "time exception".
 Instructions for performing this task will be handed out prior to clinical rotation.
 If the student does not create a time exception for "forgetting" or for being absent, they will receive a demerit.
-5 demerits within 1 rotation area will result in 1 point being deducted from the final clinical average in that area. - 2.
+3 demerits within 1 rotation area will result in 1 point being deducted from the final clinical average in that area. - However, creating a time exception for "forgetting" to clock in or out should only rarely occur.
+Each time a student creates a time exception for forgetting or neglecting to clock in or out, they will receive a demerit.
+3 demerits within 1 rotation area will result in 1 point being deducted from the final clinical average in that area. - 2.
 The MLT Program Director and Faculty will frequently check Trajecsys to ensure students are clocking in and out appropriately.
 For the initial 2 weeks of clinical in January, any student not performing this task as required will be reminded by email to clock in/out as they have been instructed.
-After the 2-week "grace"

-period" the student will begin receiving demerits when deemed necessary by the MLT Program Director/faculty.
+After the 2-week "grace period" the student will begin receiving demerits when deemed necessary by the MLT Program Director/faculty.